Pan-African Congress: Planning

 On 19 February 1919, the first Pan-African Congress was organized quickly in Paris by W. E. B. Du Bois, Ida Gibbs Hunt, Edmund Fredericks and Blaise Diagne.
 Diagne served as the president of the Congress with Du Bois the secretary and Gibbs the assistant secretary.
 Du Bois created a list of groups he wanted to attend to the congress which included countries who had Black citizens, but he also wanted representatives from other countries as well.
 Du Bois wanted to petition the Versailles Peace Conference held in Paris at that time to make a case for African colonies to become self-ruling.
 The Pan-African Congress proposed that Germany should be required to turn over its colonies to an international organization rather than other colonial powers.
 Unlike the International Council of Women, the Pan-African Congress was unable to send delegates to the Peace Conference, nor were members permitted to serve on commissions.
 Delegates to the Pan African Congress had no "official status" among world governments or organizations.

 Diagne was able to get official permission for the Congress to take place in Paris by persuading Prime Minister Georges Clemenceau of its importance.
-Dates were set for February 12 and 13 to coincide with the birthday of Abraham Lincoln.
+Dates were set for 12 and 13 February to coincide with the birthday of Abraham Lincoln.
 Funding for the event came from the NAACP and American fraternal organizations.
 Mary White Ovington and James Weldon Johnson raised money through solicitations of prominent NAACP supporters.
 Despite the funding received, the conference took place on a very small budget.

 Once the event had permission, American officials in Paris, such as Tasker H. Bliss and George Louis Beer became alarmed.
 Beer, who was the chief colonial expert working for the U.S., believed that Black people could not govern themselves.
 A series of telegrams described as "urgent" and "confidential" began to pass between the United States Department of State and American officials in Paris.
 The French government even later stated that Clemenceau had never approved of the Congress.

 There were 57 delegates representing 15 countries, a smaller number than originally intended because British and American governments refused to issue passports to their citizens who had planned on attending.
 Representatives of the National Equal Rights League including Madam C. J. Walker and William Monroe Trotter were denied passports.
 It was reported by the U.S. State Department that the French government did not believe the timing was right for a Pan-African Congress.
 A New York Call writer believed that the U.S. was worried it would be embarrassed by discussions of race relations at the Congress in Paris.
 Many of the delegates who attended did so on short notice, or by getting through on other types of credentials, such as being journalists.
 Others, like Gibbs, were already in Europe.
 Du Bois did not invite Black socialists or working-class leaders to the Congress.